Belgrade keywords: Hormonal, lively, surprising.

 Gym: Check out Green Zone gym.
 They do day passes for €5 and have everything you need.

-While Belgrade is some kicking 7 nights a week and somewhat earns it’s reputation, I can’t give the nightlife 5/5.
-The quality of venues is terrible.
 Most decent places a) require males to reserve tables in advance b) only do bottle service and encourage you to stay at your table and c) are pretentious as balls and play terrible techno turbofolk horseshit that makes you want to drill your brains out.

 My Belgrade Experience